buergerservice-org/PersoPassGen/README.md

 # PersoPassGen
-With this program you can open a door with your german Personalausweis.
-We use a Raspberry Pi and its GPIO-Pin that switches over a relay the dooropener.
+Generates a Password from german Personalausweis-data with a leading uppercase and a specialsign

 Version: 0.1
 Author: buergerservice.org e.V. <KeePerso@buergerservice.org>

 ![Screenshot1](PersoPassGen/screenshot1.JPG)